John W. Tyler: Visits to London

 In 1886, in his "special duty", Tyler attracted much publicity when he escorted 34 Indians to the Colonial and Indian Exhibition of 1886 in London, where their craftsmanship in weaving carpets was displayed.
 Most were prisoners of Agra Central Jail, and they came to be known as "Dr Tyler's artisans".
 During the trip, he was requested by Queen Victoria to select two Indian servants to assist her at her Golden Jubilee celebrations.
 At the end of 1886 he was appointed to special duty in Dholpur and returned to London under the staff of the Maharaja of Bharatpur, taking his clerk Abdul Karim, with him.
 Karim had earlier chosen two gold bangles for Tyler to give to the Queen.

 Karim noted in his memoirs of his first meeting with the Queen that "Dr Tyler and I were instructed to take our station near the dining room and wait her Majesty's coming."
 After presenting to her some gifts "the Queen was thereafter pleased to speak to Dr Tyler a few words, and so ended my first interview with the Empress of India."
 Two days later, the Queen sent Tyler a telegram requesting that both he and Karim return to Buckingham Palace.
 Karim, later known as "the Munshi", served the Queen for the last 14 years of her life.

 Later life

 Tyler was knighted in 1888.
 Margaret Villiers, Countess of Jersey, recollected in her memoirs the time she stayed with Sir John Tyler, superintendent of the jail at Agra, and his "friend" Abdul Karim who was on leave from London.
 Tyler provided her family with carpets for their home at Osterley.
 In 1890 he was promoted to Inspector general of jails for the North-Western Provinces, and retired in 1896.

 Family

-He was married and had a son.
+Tyler was married and had one son.